Welcome To RokiskyFitness

 It all started when...

-Ultimately, the goal of Rokiskyfitness is to help you understand that you are capable of anything, you just have to get started.
-One of the best ways to do this is through training.
-Be it physical or mental.
+Ultimately, the goal of Rokiskyfitness is to help you make physically and mentally stronger.
+The best ways to do this is through training, be it physical or mental.
 The same principles that apply to becoming stronger and faster apply to overcoming a fear.
 The concept is easier said than done.
 To become successful you must practice.
 That is it.
 There is no way of hacking your way to the top.
 You must put in the hours and practice every single day.
 If you want to become a better speaker, then you must go and speak.
 When you want to become a musician you play your instrument.
 And of course, if you want to become a better runner then you must run.
 My goal is to teach you methods and actions through my experiences.
 I am not saying I have all the answers, but I hope that my experiences help you figure out your own answers.